steveh127/UM-Micropython/WOPR/README.md

 for UM Tiny S2 and S3 boards.

 The clone these UM-Micropython directories from Github:  [https://github.com/steveh127/UM-Micropython](https://github.com/steveh127/UM-Micropython)
-This will include the Bling! software, the bling dirctory but not common can safely be deleted if not required.
+This will include the Bling! software, the bling directory but not common can safely be deleted if not required.

 You will need mpremote installed as the build scripts require it.
 Also